Delhi Result 2020: On Promise Day, Congress promises to rebuild, revive; Accepts Delhi mandate

 The varsity's students have turned the road into a protest site after police action on the campus on December 15.
 In the lead up to the polls, three firing incidents, including two from outside the university, were reported, with police making arrests in two of the cases.

 Shaheen Bagh also remained epicentre during the campaign for the high-stake polls.
 With respect to the ongoing anti-CAA protests in Shaheen Bagh, the Delhi poll body had put all five polling stations in the area under the "critical" category.
-Seelampur, which had witnessed incidents of violence during a anti-CAA protest, saw AAP candidate Abdul Rehman leading ahead of his BJP rival Kaushal Kumar Mishra by over 21,000 votes.
+Seelampur, which had witnessed incidents of violence during an anti-CAA protest, saw AAP candidate Abdul Rehman leading ahead of his BJP rival Kaushal Kumar Mishra by over 21,000 votes.